SigmazGFX/freedv_ptt/README.md

 ![alt text](https://github.com/SigmazGFX/FreeDV_PTT/blob/main/Screenshot%202024-06-01%20183611.png)

+Note:
-Note: Occasionally, the sBitx will refuse to respond to the application.
+Occasionally the sBitx will refuse to respond to the application.

 This usually happens if you close and re-open FreeDV_PTT more than a few times.

 If the radio fails to respond to a TX assertion, Stop both FreeDV_PTT and sBitx then repeat the above steps 2 & 3.